mikopp6/Guess-The-Location/README.md

 Test coverage:

-`pytest --cov-report term-missing --cov=gtl.resources tests/`
+`pytest --cov-report term-missing --cov=gtl tests/`

 The errors that were found in testing consisted mainly of oversights in model attributes, e.g., missing unique values.
 Some http errors were also incorrect.